SharePoint 2013 Intranet Implementation for Middleburg Bank

 Adoption: Ensuring Users Can Find & Use Content

-By utilizing the results of SBI’s preliminary consultation, which assessed different migration possibilities and helped determine the solution that would work best for Middleburg Bank, SBI helped to safely and securely transition the bank to a superior information platform to support their expanding business.
-With SBI’s comprehensive Intranet strategy, Middleburg Bank did not have to turn to expensive data migration tools.
-SBI provided an end-to-end solution that kept Middleburg Bank secure and operational throughout the entire process.
+By utilizing the results of our preliminary consultation, which assessed different migration possibilities and helped determine the solution that would work best for Middleburg Bank, Prescient SBI helped to safely and securely transition the bank to a superior information platform to support their expanding business.
+With our comprehensive Intranet strategy, Middleburg Bank did not have to turn to expensive data migration tools.
+Prescient provided an end-to-end solution that kept Middleburg Bank secure and operational throughout the entire process.
 This was achieved by combining expert knowledge of the technology required and a strategic, thorough approach where time and energy were dedicated understanding Middleburg Bank’s Information Architecture and their goals.